 - Nutrition and dietary choices during pregnancy

-- Inclusive education
+- Environmental education

-- Developing safety and environmental awareness
+- Developing safety awareness

 - The impact of technology on children

-- The importance of reading to children

 - Sport and snack issues

 - Sensory play

 - Investigation: A 2,000 word written report.
 You will devise a question to research and analyse based on a contemporary issue related to the health and wellbeing of children.

+Internal Assessment

-Assessment Type 1: Practical Activity 50% Assessment Type 2: Group Activity 20%
+Assessment Type 1: Practical Activity 50%

+Assessment Type 2: Group Activity 20%

+External Assessment